And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 It's failed to lift us out of the economy.

-You know, the Republicans can make a strong policy statement as well as a good political statement by saying we're not going to release the other $350 billion.
+You know, the Republicans can make a strong policy statement as well as a good political statement by saying, we're not going to release the other $350 billion.

-We're not in the business of bailouts, we're not in the business of having government prop up losers at the expense of winners.
+We're not in the business of having government prop up losers at the expense of winners.

-We're gonna let the market clear.
+We're going to let the market clear.

-We're gonna let bankruptcy fix this thing.
+We're going to let bankruptcy fix this thing.

-And when bankruptcy occurs, the bad credit goes by the wayside, and the only people who are left is good people who have good credit, and then you're gonna get capital flowing again to those companies.
+And when bankruptcy occurs, the bad credit goes by the wayside, and the only people who are left is good people who have good credit.

 But right now, if you're loaning money to somebody, you have no idea how transparent their balance sheet is.